The last place most people would expect to ever start a new career would be in prison. However, Arthur J Williams Jr. states otherwise...

 You can't fear people not liking or supporting your art.
 It has to be unconditionally you.
 That's when you find success.
 When you can find the wins even in your losses."

-For more information Arthur or his available work contact us at Info@artistreplete.com
+For more information on Arthur or available artwork contact us at Info@artistreplete.com